 Just in case you forgot what the old ceiling looked like:

-Many blogs are faulted because they paint pictures of life that are too rosy, too upbeat, and too unrealistic.
+Critics often accuse blogs of painting pictures of life that are too rosy, too upbeat, and too unrealistic.
 Not this post; this one is warts and all.
 It wasn’t an easy weekend, and there wasn’t much laughter.
 So what did we learn?

 - Expectations ruin everything — and this includes all of life: work, play, marriage, relationships, friendships, sickness, health, future plans, you name it.
 Get rid of ’em.